0fficer-sanchez/0fficer-sanchez/README.md

 \- Misc : i speak english / polish and im mixed race ,,, errhh i like cake , rock + metal music and history / politics #iguessbro

+——★ 🇬🇧 proudly raised in the UK !

 ——★ 💌 my partner is the BEST !!

 ——★ 🫂 friendlover , thank you all